Ratings & reviews have a profound impact on customer’s shopping behavior and brand loyalty. We selected 3 eye-catching insights that research in...

 If the marketplace does not want to help you remove listings, you have to act yourself.
 Warn sellers who violate and take necessary actions if the situation persists.
 For instance, find out where the supply stream is coming from and pressure to stop the supply to this reseller.

-One way to discover contact information and identify rogue sellers is to conduct a test-buy to find the return address.
-Document every stage of your purchase experience and report it to the relevant marketplace, or content them by yourself.
+One way to discover contact information and identify rogue sellers is to conduct a test buy to find the return address.
+Document every stage of your purchase experience and report it to the relevant marketplace, or contact them by yourself.

 In case you have a distribution agreement (see step 5) in place and work with legal counsel, get a cease-and-desist letter to warn the seller that legal action may take place.
 Start with the largest and most disruptive sellers and make your way down the line to the smaller ones.